Think U the Shit (Fart): Background and release

 On January 7, 2024, Ice Spice took to social media to preview the song.
 Just a week later, Ice Spice was seen recording a music video to the track.
 Before the release of the track, it gained large success online and on TikTok.
 Ice Spice officially announced the single the day before its release on January 26.
+The song impacted pop, rhythmic, and urban radio in the US on January 30.

 Lyrics

-In the song, Ice Spice uses a play on words to reduce someone with a big ego (slang term: the shit) to being less than a fart.
+In "Think U the Shit (Fart)", Ice Spice uses a play on words to reduce someone with a big ego (slang term: the shit) to being less than a fart.

 Ice Spice revealed through an appearance on Twitter Spaces that the song was targeted at the rapper Latto, who posted a small clip of her then-unreleased song "Sunday Service" with the music video for Ice Spice's song "Pretty Girl" being slightly visible on the TV in the background.
 Latto denied that she purposely put the music video back there in several interviews.
 However, regarding her reaction, Ice Spice stated:

 "Seeing that I'm in the back of your weak ass snippet?
 I was like, 'Wait a second, that's me?'
 So I'm like, 'Since we're talking about me, let's talk about me.'
 It was really just a snippet.
 I was like, 'This has to be fake.
 This is AI.'
 But bitches be bold, so I was like, 'Oh, we're being bold today."